ThatQuiz Test Library Take this test now

 • 30.
 What was the outcome of William and King Henry's campaign against Geoffrey Martel?

-B) They captured an Angevin fortress but accomplished little else.
+A) They captured an Angevin fortress but accomplished little else.

 C) Geoffrey Martel joined forces with William and King Henry.

-D) They formed a lasting alliance with Geoffrey Martel.
+D) They completely defeated Geoffrey Martel.

 • 31.
 Who attempted to expand their authority into the county of Maine after Hugh IV's death?